 Students must complete a minimum of 21 credits of graduate course work with a minimum GPA of 3.3.
 Graduate students who intend to apply to the medical program should complete 21 credits of graduate courses, 10 credits of which are not integral to the structured medical curriculum.
-Medical students and medical graduates who wish to join the MD-MS program are required to complete a minimum of 10 credits of graduate courses not integral to the structured medical curriculum and earn a minimum GPA of 3.3.
 Those with a degree in dental or veterinary medicine are required to complete a minimum of 15 credits of graduate course work.
 In addition, all students must pass a comprehensive examination and complete a thesis project equivalent to 9 credits.
 The thesis must be presented and defended to the satisfaction of the examining committee.

-Students following the non-thesis master's program are required to take a minimum of 30 graduate credit hours, 3 credits of which may be a project and should follow a course of study approved by the department/program and the concerned faculty Graduate Studies Committee.
+Students following the non-thesis master's program are required to take a minimum of 30 graduate-credit hours, 3 credits of which may be a project and should follow a course of study approved by the department/program and the concerned faculty Graduate Studies Committee.